21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Crown Mountain, located in Lynn Headwaters Regional Park, is part of the North Shore Mountains and can be seen from many areas around Vancouver.
 This hike is quite difficult, so don't attempt it unless you are used to more strenuous hikes.
 However, if you are looking for a more challenging activity, this is one of the best Vancouver trails to try.

-The hiking trail covers just under ten kilometres and takes about five to seven hours to complete a round trip.
+The hiking trail covers just under 10 kilometres and takes about five to seven hours to complete a round trip.
 Crown Mountain has an elevation gain of 385 metres.
 To access Crown Mountain, you have two options.
-You can start from the Lynn Headwaters Park entrance or at Grouse Mountain.
+You can start from Lynn Headwaters Park (home to the Lynn Peak Trail) or at Grouse Mountain.
 To get to the summit at Grouse, take the gondola.

 You can also reach the summit by doing the Grouse Grind.
 However, as this is a challenging climb, it's only recommended to do this in addition to the Crown Mountain hike if you're a very experienced and active hiker.

-You'll find the entrance to the trail behind the Grouse bear enclosure (say hi to the resident bears, Coola and Grinder, before you start your hike!).
-Along the hiking trail, you'll see many wildflowers and have fantastic panoramic views of the surrounding area.
+You'll find the entrance to the trail behind the Grouse bear enclosure (say hi to the resident bears, Coola and Grinder, before you start your hike!)
+Along the hiking trail, you'll see many wildflowers and can enjoy fantastic panoramic views of the surrounding area.
 This includes seeing the Capilano Watershed and the city of Vancouver in the distance.

 The best time to try this hike is between July and October.
 The trail is quite snowed out for the rest of the year.
 The hike is accessible by public transport (to Grouse Mountain) and is about a 30 to 40-minute drive from Vancouver.
 Due to its difficulty level, dogs are not allowed on the trail.